risingwavelabs/risingwave-docs-legacy/docs/concepts/key-concepts.md

 ### Compactor nodes

 A stateless worker node that compacts data for the storage engine.

-### Connector node

-The connector node is a Java component that handles consuming CDC events from upstream systems and sinking data from RisingWave to downstream systems.
-When running RisingWave with Docker, this node is enabled by default.
-If running RisingWave locally, see [Enable the connector node](/deploy/risingwave-trial.md/?method=binaries#optional-enable-the-connector-node).

-### Meta service

-The central metadata management service.
-It also acts as a failure detector that periodically sends heartbeats to frontend nodes and compute nodes in the cluster.

 ## Data processing concepts and terms